UGLSA/homework-1-Bandit-Game/README.md

 level 3

 In this level I have no idea about the ". .. " part.
-Later I figure it out that they indicate current folder and current folder and .file means a hidden file
+Later I figure it out that they indicate current folder and the parent folder and  ".hidden" indicates the hidden file.

 ![4](https://cloud.githubusercontent.com/assets/12979917/14461366/dc09967a-00df-11e6-8db1-3c63e34424c7.png)

 level 4

-In this level I used "ls -l" command but all the files listed are same in size and not executable so to check whcih one is the human readable file I have to use the "file" command
+In this level I used "ls -l" command but all the files listed are same in size and not executable so to check which one is the human readable file I have to use the "file" command.

 ![5-i](https://cloud.githubusercontent.com/assets/12979917/14466455/8e1c083e-00f4-11e6-85a9-9189cdfdb17f.png)
 ![5-ii](https://cloud.githubusercontent.com/assets/12979917/14466565/f8c2bce6-00f4-11e6-87c9-7ee98f7f9d0a.png)

 level 5

-At first I thought since I am in the inhere folder the find command will find the relevant file in the cureent folder so I didn't use "." thing.Then realsed I have to use it.
+At first I thought since I am in the inhere folder the find command will find the relevant file in the current folder so I didn't use ".".
+It didn't worked.

 ![6](https://cloud.githubusercontent.com/assets/12979917/14466837/39ad1ba6-00f6-11e6-86e1-d42860d16ee9.png)